AdamSobieski/Narratology/README.md

 }
 ```

+## Attention and Focus

 One could add capabilities for systems to distribute attention to things, e.g., to their questions and predictions.
-This would be one means of prioritizing questions and predictions.
+This would be one means of prioritizing or sorting systems' questions and predictions.

 ```cs
 public interface IAttentional<in T>